LaunchCodeEducation/intro-to-programming-csharp/src/chapters/methods/method-recursion.rst

 If methods can use methods, can a method use itself?

 The answer is yes.
-This process is called **recursion** and is when a method compares itself in its current state to a **base case** to determine if it should run again or terminate.
+This process is called **recursion**.
+Recursion is when a method compares itself in its current state to a **base case** to determine if it should run again or terminate.

 The base case is a specific condition that once reached returns a final or **base value**.
 Every time the method is called, it compares the current input to the base case.